waka401/websphere/README.md

 Concepts
 --------

-WAS Agent takes advantage of WebSphere Performance Monitoring infrastructure (PMI), as well as the regular JMX API.
+WAS Agent relies on the use of WebSphere Performance Monitoring infrastructure (PMI), as well as the regular JMX API.
 The agent embedds a small Jetty container, and the monitoring itself is made through simple HTTP requests.
 This approach allows short response times for monitoring queries, and a very low resource consumption.